Azure/azure-functions-kafka-extension-sample-confluent/README.md

 After you create a Confluent Cloud account follow these [steps](https://docs.confluent.io/current/quickstart/cloud-quickstart/index.html#cloud-quickstart) to get set up.
 Some of the main ones are also highlighted below.

 * Log into in your Confluent Cloud account and create a new Kafka cluster.
-You should provision a cluster in the Azure region that you will run your Functions App in.
+To minimize your data transfer costs, you should provision a cluster in the same Azure region where your Functions App will run.

 ![CreateConfluentCluster](https://github.com/Azure/azure-functions-kafka-extension-sample-confluent/blob/master/images/kafka-cluster-new.png)